-She is so convinced of the aphrodesiac properties of the pierogi that she has even started offering her classic-style pierogies packaged in a microwaveable heart-shaped gift box.
+She is so convinced of the aphrodisiac properties of pierogi that she has even started offering her classic-style pierogi packaged in a microwaveable heart-shaped gift box.

 “It took a while to find the right formulation of red satin fabric that could withstand the hot butter and acidic onion juices, but I persisted.”

-You won’t find any corny heart-shaped pierogies inside, however.
-For her the half-moon shape is sacrosanct, and, in any case, the pleasures of the pierogi are all about taste and texture, according to this two-time divorcee and avid Fifty Shades fan.
+You won’t find any corny heart-shaped pierogi inside, however.
+For her the half-moon shape is sacrosanct, and, in any case, the pleasures of pierogi are all about taste and texture, according to this two-time divorcee and avid Fifty Shades fan.